-- P-MUC1C-ALLO1, which is a fully allogeneic CAR-T product candidate for multiple solid tumor indications.
-We believe P-MUC1C-ALLO1 has the potential to treat a wide range of solid tumors derived from epithelial cells, such as breast, colorectal, lung, ovarian, pancreatic and renal cancers, as well as other cancers expressing a cancer-specific form of the Mucin 1 protein, or MUC1-C. We anticipate an IND filing and initiation of a Phase 1 clinical trial by the end of 2021. - P-CD19CD20-ALLO1, which is a fully allogeneic CAR-T product candidate for B-cell hematological indications.
+• P-CD19CD20-ALLO1, which is a fully allogeneic CAR-T product candidate for B-cell hematological indications.
 This is our first Dual CAR program, which contains two fully functional CAR molecules to target cells that express at least one of the two intended targets.
 We believe that our ability to include two fully functional CAR molecules into a T cell could provide a competitive advantage compared to current therapies.
-We anticipate an IND filing and initiation of a Phase 1 clinical trial by the end of 2022.
+We anticipate an IND filing and initiation of a Phase 1 clinical trial in the first half of 2023.